Lucite Embedments: What Works and What Doesn’t?

 The science of Lucite embedment isn’t exactly Nobel-worthy, but it’s somewhat interesting nonetheless.

 As mentioned above, many objects will not withstand the extreme heat to which embedded objects are subjected.
 That much is fairly straightforward.

 But the laws of Lucite physics can start to get weird and counter-intuitive due to something known as the “exothermic process”.

 This phenomenon essentially involves objects having the capacity not only to withstand heat but emit it as well.

 And certain objects will have the capacity to absorb and emit so much heat that it can cause the Lucite itself to break.

-This can lead to some strange, and inconsistent outcomes: objects like peanuts, and (as shown below) a spice pod, will survive the embedment process, but rocks, by virtue of exothermic heat, usually won’t.
+This can lead to some strange, and inconsistent outcomes.
+Some objects like peanuts, and (as shown below) a spice pod, will survive the embedment process.
+But rocks, by virtue of the radiating heat process described above, usually won’t.